Hungry Ghost Month in Malaysia

 10. Avoid sleeping next to a mirror facing you

-All over Southeast Asia, there are many different types of pantang-larang being observed, and some of them include not opening a red umbrella or wearing red or black.
+All over Southeast Asia, many different types of pantang-larang are observed, including not opening a red umbrella or wearing red or black.
 But these vary among different countries, and it is up to your belief for which ones you observe.

 Ghost Month Malaysia